clusterio/clusterio/README.md

 **Requirements**

-download and install nodeJS 12 from http://nodejs.org or brew (`brew install node`).
-Clusterio runs on Node.js v12 and up, and v10.16.0+.
+Download and install nodeJS 12 from http://nodejs.org or brew (`brew install node`).
+Clusterio runs on Node.js v12 and up.

 1. Open Terminal or Command prompt in the directory you want to install to and run the following commands.